Dr Kate McCulloch

 - School of Social Sciences and Humanities

-Kate currently lectures on the following modules: Questionnaire Design and Analysis (Level 5), Biological and Cognitive Psychology (Level 5), Social Science Research Skills (Level 4), and Foundations in Biological and Cognitive Psychology (Level 4).
-Additionally, she is the module leader for Biological and Cognitive Psychology and supervises final year dissertation students.
+Kate currently lectures on the following modules: Quantitative Design and Analysis (Level 5), Evolutionary Psychology (Level 5), Psychology in Education (Level 5), Biological and Cognitive Psychology (Level 5), and Foundations in Biological and Cognitive Psychology (Level 4).
+She is the module leader for Biological and Cognitive Psychology and Evolutionary Psychology.
+She supervises final year and masters dissertation students.

 Kate’s research uses a biological and evolutionary approach to understanding morality and moral emotions.
-Her research uses self-report, economic games, and pupillometry to investigate disgust and anger in response to immorality.
-Her most recent work investigates the utility of pupil diameter as a measure of autonomic arousal accompanying physical and moral disgust.
-This line of research opens new avenues of investigation into moral reactions which are less reliant on self-report measures.
+Her research uses self-report, economic games, and pupillometry to investigate emotional and social responses to immorality.
+Her most recent works investigate the utility of pupil diameter as a measure of autonomic arousal and how first impressions impact how likely someone is seen to commit certain moral violations.

 Publications